 Enjoying the Museum

-There are many ways to think about taking a general visit to the National Museum of American History.
+There are lots of ways to think about taking a general visit to the National Museum of American History.
 These links will give you a few ideas:

 - Tips for teens by teens: Share this list of 10 suggestions for surviving, and enjoying, a museum visit.
 Written by the museum's Youth Advisory Council.